v2pan/Master_thesis/README.md

 # Welcome to My Master Thesis! 😊

-Hello everyone, and welcome to my first interactions with my Master thies!
+Hello everyone, and welcome to my first interactions with my Master thesis!
 Through this work, I aim to show my current progress in a nice manner, so that my progress can be tracked.

 Let's get started! 👋🏻